aj-code/TimingIntrusionTool5000/README.md

 TimingIntrusionTool5000 is a tool for performing timing attacks on plaintext and hashed network password authentication.
 A novel technique is employed to infer the prefix of a hash of a user's password.
 This prefix can then be used to eliminate passwords from a standard wordlist and fall back to a good ol' fashioned brute force (with hydra or whatever).
 With large passwords lists (over 100 million words) this can significantly speed up the attack on vulnerable servers over fast networks.

+Ideas and contributions are welcome, email me at <aj@shinynightmares.com>.

 Features
 --------